rusvaplauke/ItemStore.WebApi/README.md

 DONE (2) Assign 'Item' to a shop. _Assumption: item only belongs to 1 shop_

-(3) 'User' should be able to buy an item _Assumption: multiple users can buy the same item; quantity = 0_
+(3) 'User' should be able to buy an item _Assumption: multiple users can buy the same item.
+Bought item is not removed from shop.
+Assumption: quantity is indefinite._

 3. Apply Clean architecture principles.